edoper/CNV-GWAS-Pipeline/README.md

 # CNV-GWAS-Pipeline

-**CNV GWAS pipeline** describes a gold standard workflow to detect and analyze CNVs in large genotyping datasets.
-We describe established CNV quality control procedures and case-control burden analysis.
-The present GitHub repository is associated to the Genomic structural variants in nervous system disorders chapter by Eduardo Pérez-Palma et al from the book series Neuromethods (2021).
+**CNV GWAS pipeline** describes a gold standard workflow to detect and analyze CNVs in large genome wide association studies (GWAS).
+We describe established CNV quality control procedures and case-control burden analysis for genotyping data.
+The present GitHub repository is associated to the "Genomic structural variants in nervous system disorders" chapter by Eduardo Pérez-Palma *et al* from the Neuromethods book series (2021).

 ## Dependencies
 - [PLINK 1.9](https://www.cog-genomics.org/plink2)